-As a backyard chicken keeper in Australia, you play a crucial role in maintaining the health of our nation's poultry population.
+As a backyard chicken keeper in Australia, you play a crucial role in maintaining the health of our nation’s poultry population.
 A significant threat to our chooks is Avian Influenza (AI), also known as bird flu.
-This guide will provide you with essential information about AI, its impact on Australian poultry and most importantly, how you can protect your beloved backyard flock.
+This guide is continuously updated and provides essential information about AI, its impact on Australian poultry and, most importantly, how you can protect your beloved backyard flock – now updated to include the latest outbreak details.

 Understanding Avian Influenza